alisdair/maximum/src/building-team-time-zone-deployment-release-retrospective/index.md

 It would be nice if the deployment process wasn't such a disaster.
 It would be great to be able to use [ember-cli-deploy][ember-cli-deploy], but I'd have to do a lot of work to get there.
 I need an ssh adapter for assets, which doesn't exist yet.
 I also need to work out how to deploy the index, ideally without adding a dependency on Redis.
 It's low priority, considering how rarely I'll release.

 I'd also like to look into the performance problems with large teams.
-There's not so much data going through the app that this should be insurmountable, it's probably just a series of small inefficiences in the way I've set up computed properties.
-It would be neat if the app could render 2500 profiles and still have a responsive UI.
+There's not so much data going through the app that this should be insurmountable, but it's going to have to be much smarter about not rendering off-screen profiles.

 ## Thanks

-There are lots of people to thank, but number one is probably [Sam Selikoff][sam-selikoff].
+There are lots of people and projects to thank.
+Number one is probably [Sam Selikoff][sam-selikoff].
 I couldn't have built this project without [ember-cli-mirage][mirage].
 I would never have been able to get my app authenticated with Slack if I hadn't already built something worthwhile first, and only mirage let me do that.

 [sam-selikoff]: https://github.com/samselikoff
 [mirage]: https://github.com/samselikoff/ember-cli-mirage

-If you're building Ember apps against JSON APIs, and you're not using mirage to develop or test them, you should really look into it.
-And if you can, help out with the project.
-There are tons of open issues that need help from other developers.
+If you're building Ember apps against JSON APIs, and you're not already using mirage to develop or test them, you should really look into it.

-[torii][torii] has also been really valuable, as has [simple-auth][simple-auth], and of course Ember itself.
+[torii][torii] has also been really valuable, as has [simple-auth][simple-auth].
 My very next project is to try to contribute something back to at least one of these projects.

 [torii]: https://github.com/Vestorly/torii
 [simple-auth]: https://github.com/simplabs/ember-simple-auth